 - Organize Your Paperwork.
 There are a number of financial instruments that can help guide the transition of your business to the next generation.
 Life insurance is the simplest, yet most critical component, which can not only cover normal expenses, but help fund a company’s transition as well.
 Something else to consider is a buy-sell agreement, which can help establish the ground rules for a transition in the event of the owner’s death.

-It’s not a pleasant topic, but planning for your company’s continued survival requires asking difficult questions.
-If you’re a small business owner who needs help drafting an estate and/or succession plan, don’t go it alone.
+It is not a pleasant topic, but planning for your company’s continued survival requires asking difficult questions.
+If you are a small business owner who needs help drafting an estate and/or succession plan, do not go it alone.
 Get help from a seasoned commercial litigation attorney in Cody.
 Call the Wyoming office of Burg Simpson at 307-527-7891 or complete our Free Case Evaluation Form Here so we can help.